 You must have been watching and hearing lot of ads on mutual funds with Mutual Funds Sahi Hai campaign.
-The website mutualfundssahihai covers many important poinst about invest in the mutual funds.
-In this article, I want to write about few points on why mutual funds might not be right for you.
+The website mutualfundssahihai covers many important points about invest in mutual funds.
+In this article, I want to write about a few points on why mutual funds might not be right for you.

 In this article

 - 1. Equity Mutual Funds Sahi Nahi Hai for Short Term

 - 2. Sector Mutual Funds Sahi Nahi Hai for beginners